psypanda/hashID/README.md

 Contributing to this project can be done in various ways:
 * Add currently unsupported hash types
 * Change/Fix/Enhance existing regular expression
-* Provide reading resources on the specific hash types (see "Resources" section in [hashinfo.xlsx](hashinfo.xlsx))
+* Provide reading resources on specific hash types in [hashinfo.xlsx](hashinfo.xlsx)
-* Fix anything noted in the "Known issues" section

 Known issues
 ------